The Primal Power of Play

 If you want to play with your posture then book a 1-to-1 posture consultation and “body audit.”

-I will analyse your body mechanics over Zoom and teach you some psychophysical games that will transform your posture, poise and presence.
+I will analyse your body mechanics over Zoom and guide you through some psychophysical games to improve your posture, poise and presence.